tytydraco/yessleep/out/I_hooked_up_with_a_witch_I_met_on_a_porn_site_and_now_my_life_has_gone_to_hell.md

 I had one Hail Mary left though, I checked my cars GPS and found the address I had gone to the night before, I plugged the coordinates back in and and put my foot to the floor.

-And just like the first time, my jaw hit the floor when I saw her house again, but for the wrong reasons.
+And just like the first time, my jaw hung by its hinges when I saw her house again, but for the wrong reasons.

 I found myself standing in front of a dilapidated, run down old mess of a house, with a sign in the front stating a date for its demolition.